ElfIncredible/Parkinson-s-Disease-ML-Detection/README.md

 - Examine the distribution of the target variable and drop an unnecessary column(s).
 - The data is grouped by the target variable to calculate mean values for each group.
 - Rename several columns for clarity.

+### Separating features and target
+- Separate the features and the target variable from the Parkinson's disease dataset.
+- Assign all feature columns (excluding status) to the DataFrame X and the target variable (status) to the Series Y.
+- Print both X and Y to inspect their contents.
+- Iterate over the feature column names and prints each one, which can be useful for later use, such as in creating user interfaces or web applications.